By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 There are five distinct symptoms that people often develop when they suddenly stop taking in caffeine, and yes those symptoms can get severe enough that the person reports they are sick.
 Caffeine withdrawal is extremely common.
-With about 70% of those who try to permanently stop consuming caffeine experiencing this illness.
+About 70% of those who try to permanently stop consuming caffeine experiencing this illness.

 Caffeine is used more commonly than any other psychoactive drug.
-By psychoactive we are talking about a drug that changes the way you think, feel and behave.
-Increasingly counselors in the substance use disorder field are looking at commonly used drugs like tobacco and caffeine and their impact on client’s recovery from alcohol and other drugs.
+By psychoactive we are talking about a drug that changes the way you think, feel, and behave.
+Increasingly counselors in the substance use disorder field are looking at commonly used drugs like tobacco and caffeine and their impact on the client’s recovery from alcohol and other drugs.